What is Commonly Checked During a Pallet Racking Inspection?

 How to choose a qualified inspector

-To choose a qualified inspector, look for someone with formal training, industry experience, and strong knowledge of AS4084-2023.
-They should be able to assess risks, spot compliance issues, and provide clear, actionable reports.
+To choose a qualified inspector for your pallet racking inspections, look for someone with formal training, industry experience, and strong knowledge of AS4084-2023.
+They should be able to assess risks, spot compliance issues, and provide clear reports.

-Before hiring, ask about their certifications, past inspections, and how they stay updated with Australian standards.
-Third-party audits add value by ensuring unbiased, credible assessments.
+Before hiring, ask about their certifications, past warehouse racking inspections, and how they stay updated with Australian standards.
+Request references from recent clients and review sample inspection reports.

 Frequently asked questions